 Several things can be said honestly, without pretending to have a complete answer.

-Third — and this is the hardest but most important point — human beings are not in a position to judge confidently that any particular suffering is genuinely purposeless.
+Human beings are not in a position to judge confidently that any particular suffering is genuinely purposeless.
 Our knowledge is limited in time, scope, and depth.
 The claim that a specific child’s death served no purpose that could not have been served at less cost requires a level of knowledge about the full consequences of events, across all time and all conscious beings affected, that no human possesses.
 The inference from “I cannot see the purpose” to “there is no purpose” is much less reliable than it appears.

 The point the objection itself makes